Raizel-vanitas/Jarvis/jarvis/README.md

 Download from https://ollama.com and install it.

 **Step 3 — Run the installer**
-Double-click `install.bat`.
+Double-click `install all.bat`.
 It will install all Python packages and pull the AI model.
+(if doesnt work i will list dependencies to install below!)

 **Step 4 — Start JARVIS**
 Double-click `jarvis_gui.py`, or run: